Purnimabhatt/microservices-demo/README.md

 6. Click an object name to inspect the object.
 The metadata label source:gke-auto-monitoring indicates that GKE created the PodMonitoring resource.

+# Security
+1. **Identity and Access Management (IAM)**: Assign the minimum required permissions to users, service accounts, and Kubernetes resources
+2. **Network Security**: Implement a Service Mesh Istio to control and monitor inter-service communication.
+Istio provides features like mutual TLS for secure pod-to-pod communication, traffic encryption, and access control between services.
+3. **Container Security:** Use the trusted image and doing image scaning
+4. **Role-Based Access Control (RBAC)**: Use RBAC to restrict the cluster role and enable audit login.